CentreCountyDSA/website-v2/site/content/working_group/soc_fem.md

 ---
 title: Socialist Feminism
-subtitle: Intersectional solidarity!
+subtitle: Intersectional Solidarity
 image: /img/blog-chemex.jpg
 ---
-The Socialist Feminist is temporarily on hold in 2019 while its key members are at limited capacity.
+The Socialist Feminist working group is temporarily on hold in 2019 while its key members are at limited capacity.
 Are you interested in taking up leadership in the socialist feminist working group?
 Get in touch via email: centrecodsa@gmail.com